-We live in a world surrounded by screens while we spend our mornings hashtagging our breakfasts on social media and taking selfies of our gains at the gym.
-We’re adapting to behaviors that have become social norms, where receiving more “likes” on platforms like Facebook and Instagram are now personal achievements that we feel instant gratification from.
+We live in a world surrounded by screens while we spend our mornings hashtagging, our breakfasts on social media, and taking selfies of our gains at the gym.
+We’re adapting to behaviors that have become social norms, like receiving more “likes” on platforms like Facebook and Instagram are now personal achievements that we feel instant gratification from.

 Some might argue that our online lives could be destructive to real life, introducing possible negative effects on body image and self-esteem, however, digital wellness is opening doors for both owners and members, bringing people together with common goals through a simple hashtag, offering members more fitness knowledge and generating opportunities for more club revenue.